denten-books/plain-text/2-device.md

 therefore of the most thrifty, economical kind.

 Shklovsky agreed with Spencer about the dynamics of everyday language, but not poetry.
-Poetry does not facilitate communication, he argued, but disrupt it.
+Poetry does not facilitate communication, he argued, it disrupts it.
-Poets "arranged and processed" habituated material with the view of "resurrecting" the vitality of the word lost to everyday habituation.
+Poets "arrange and process" habituated material with the view of "resurrecting" the vitality of the word lost to everyday habituation.
 Estrangement or the "de-programming" of received trope constituted for Shklovsky the primary technique of aesthetic discourse.
 Poetic estrangement